World

 Share

 The OLT cautioned that mounting pressure on Adeleke to join the APC is “ill-advised and unnecessary,” warning that such a move could destabilize both Osun’s and Nigeria’s political alignments.
-“The Governor should remain in PDP and continue the work he is doing for the good people of Osun State,” the statement read.
-The group emphasized that Adeleke’s defection would be counterproductive, disrupting the fragile political balance in Osun.
+“The Governor should remain in PDP and continue the good work he is doing for the good people of Osun State,” the statement read.
+The group emphasized that Adeleke’s defection would be counterproductive, potentially disrupting the fragile political balance in Osun.

-Highlighting four reasons to the defection, the OLT cited Adeleke’s unmatched popularity in Osun, the internal within the state APC, historical rivalries among key political figures, and the bipartisan voter supporting both Adeleke’s and Tinubu’s re-elections.
+Highlighting four key reasons to oppose the defection, the OLT cited Adeleke’s unmatched popularity in Osun, the internal crisis within the state APC, historical rivalries among key political figures, and the bipartisan voter sentiment supporting both Adeleke’s and Tinubu’s re-elections.
 “To win Osun, Adeleke’s brand is a must for the President without dilution,” the group noted, suggesting that Adeleke’s political capital is essential for Tinubu’s success in the state without requiring a party switch.

 The OLT also warned that merging Adeleke with former adversaries in the APC, such as ex-Governor Gboyega Oyetola, could reignite unresolved tensions, further complicating the state’s political landscape.
 Instead, the group proposed a strategic alliance between Adeleke and the Presidency.
 “We call on Mr President and the Governor of Osun State to enter into a mutual supportive agreement.
 Nothing like defection should be included,” the statement concluded.